junxit/us-congress-bills-111/bill.md

   - **(3)** by redesignating subparagraph (J) as subparagraph (I);
   - **(4)** by striking the period at the end of subparagraph (I) (as so redesignated) and by inserting at the end a semicolon; and
   - **(5)** by adding at the end the following:
-    > - **(J)** technologies and methods to address oil discharge on land and in inland waters, coastal areas, offshore areas, including deepwater and ultra-deepwater areas, and polar and other icy areas;
+    > - **(J)** technologies and methods to address oil discharge on land and in inland waters, coastal areas, offshore areas, including deepwater and ultra-deepwater areas, and polar and other icy areas; and
-    > - **(K)** modeling and simulation capabilities, including tools and technologies, that can be used to facilitate effective recovery and containment of oil discharge during incident response; and
+    > - **(K)** modeling and simulation capabilities, including tools and technologies, that can be used to facilitate effective recovery and containment of oil discharge during incident response.
-    > - **(L)** research conducted by the Environmental Protection Agency on the development and approval of technologies with maximum effectiveness, including application and delivery mechanisms, and minimum toxicity to natural resources, the public, and the environment in both the near and long-term.

 - **(c)** *Oil pollution technology evaluation* Section 7001(c)(3) of such Act (33 U.S.C.
 2761(c)(3)) is amended to read as follows:
   > - **(3)** *Oil pollution technology evaluation* The program established under this subsection shall provide for the evaluation of oil pollution prevention, containment, and mitigation technologies, including—